Scott A Miers

 - Miers, S. A., Kastengren, A. L., El-Hannouny, E. M., Longman, D. E., “An Experimental Investigation of Biodiesel Injection Characteristics Using a Light-duty Diesel Injector”, 2007 ASME Internal Combustion Engine Division Fall Technical Conference, Charleston, South Carolina, ICEF2007-1735.

 - Miers, S. A., Ng, H., Ciatti, S. A., Stork, K., “Combustion Analysis Comparison of SunDiesel and Conventional Diesel in a LD Engine”, 2005 SAE Powertrain and Fluid Systems Conference, San Antonio, TX, SAE 2005-01-3670.

 Current and Past Research Projects

-- Title: "Evaluating the Impact of E15 on Snowmobile Engine Durability and Vehicle Driveability" Sponsor: Department of Energy Project Scope: E15 (15 vol% ethanol) can be used in model year 2001 and newer light-duty motor vehicles yet is not approved for use in snowmobiles or off-highway vehicles of any kind.
-The objective of this study was to evaluate the effects of E15 on current product and legacy snowmobile engines and vehicles that could occur due to misfueling by the vehicle owner.
-Three test scenarios were conducted to evaluate the impact of E15, including cold-start performance and emissions, on-snow vehicle driveability, and laboratory exhaust emissions over the useful life of the engine.
+- Title: "Evaluating the Impact of E15 on Snowmobile Engine Durability and Vehicle Drivability" Sponsor: Department of Energy Project Scope: E15 (15 vol% ethanol) can be used in model year 2001 and newer light-duty motor vehicles yet is not approved for use in snowmobiles or off-highway vehicles of any kind.
+The objective of this study was to evaluate the effects of E15 on current product and legacy snowmobile engines and vehicles that could occur due to misfuelling by the vehicle owner.
+Three test scenarios were conducted to evaluate the impact of E15, including cold-start performance and emissions, on-snow vehicle drivability, and laboratory exhaust emissions over the useful life of the engine.

 - Title: "Incorporation of Higher Carbon Number Alcohols in Gasoline Blends for Application in Spark-Ignition Engines" Sponsor: Argonne National Laboratory